andreyalex1/Moveit1_Tutorials/README.md

 source ~/.bashrc
 ```

 **IMPORTANT. from now on every time you build your workspace ONLY 'catkin build' may be used.
-It REPLACES conventional 'catkin_make' and 'catkin_make_isolated'**
+It REPLACES conventional 'catkin_make' and 'catkin_make_isolated'.**

-### 1. Moveit1 installation
+### 2. Moveit1 installation

 Now lets get down to Moveit installation.
-Just to verify you have everuthing ready run all theese commands.
+To verify you have everything is ready, run all theese commands.

 ```
 rosdep update